maurergroup/md_tian2/README.md

   pul: projectile upper limit (in /AA)
   T in POSCAR file stands for "True", means atom is NOT fixed and can move (F means atom is fixed and cannot move) Repetition of the slab in init file via: conf merge <path/file> <x_rep> <y_rep> (or conf poscar <path/file> <x_rep> <y_rep>)

-Neural network potentials:

-In case you want to use the neural network potential implementation as used in the RuNNer program, please contact us for the corresponding .f90 file with all modules, subroutines etc.

-Files needed for using the neural network potentials for molecular dynamics simulations:

-1) input.nn containing the keywords, architecture and symmetry functions

-2) scaling.data containing the bias values

-3) All weights.XXX.data containing the weights for this element (XXX is the element number in the periodic table; e.g. 001 for H)